thesadru/genshinstats/README.md

-genshinstats.py    user stats and characters hoyolab.py         user hoyolab community info gachalog.py        gacha history errors.py          errors used by genshinstats
+genshinstats.py    user stats and characters hoyolab.py         user hoyolab community info gachalog.py        gacha history signin.py          automatic sign in for hoyolabs errors.py          errors used by genshinstats
 ```

 # about this project
 ## contribution
 All contributions are welcome as long as it's in a form of a clean PR.
-Currently looking for people to help me get the ds salt of the new api version.
+Currently looking for literally anyone who has a chinese genshin account to help me make this project work for all chinese endpoints (right now it's mostly guesswork).
 ## crediting
 This project can be freely downloaded and distributed.
 Crediting is appreciated.